What is a JHSC?

 - Monitoring the effectiveness of safety programs and procedures.

-- JHSC members will be required to complete JHSC Part 1 and 2 Training within a 6 month period by an approved provider.
+- JHSC members are required to complete JHSC Certification Training Parts 1 and 2 within a 12 month period by an approved provider.

 Why Choose PSHSA?

-PSHSA will be offering Blended Certification training which combines online modules and classroom training.
+PSHSA offers Blended Certification training which combines online modules and classroom training.
 The advantage of blended training is the eLearning component allows you to complete the modules on your own time at your own location.
+You save 1 day of training in the classroom.
 Blended learning is becoming an increasingly popular method of instruction and is proven to:

 - Improve efficiency

 PSHSA approaches training using personalized workplace experience scenarios.
 Attendees learn about hazards specific to their actual workplaces in a guided and individual approach.
 JHSC course facilitators provide the instruction and framework but each participant can learn based on what’s most relevant to their work environment.
 This approach enhances the knowledge and skills needed to meet learning objectives and requirements of the JHSC Training Program Standard.

 Sector Specific Expertise

 PSHSA trainers have expertise in the hazards faced by public sector workplaces.
 The hazard specific modules PSHSA has developed for part 2 certification were identified by our employer and labour stakeholders as those that pose the greatest risk to workers in each of our sectors- Education and Culture; Emergency Services; Government and Health & Community Services.

 “A realistic approach to health and safety has led to an effective Joint Health and Safety Committees for the City of Vaughan.
 PSHSA understands our organization and training is tailored to our needs.
 It’s an integrated approach for both members and workers.
 It’s easy, effective and it’s practical.”